Anantha-Rao12/Anantha-Rao12.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-## For Academics
-  I am currently a 5th-year undergraduate student at the [Indian Institute of Science Education and Research (IISER) Pune](https://www.iiserpune.ac.in/), India, majoring in physics, focussing particularly on quantum information theory.
-I will be joining the <a href="https://umdphysics.umd.edu" target="_blank">Physics department of UMD</a> in Fall 2023 to conduct research on novel quantum algorithms.
-The current landscape of noisy quantum devices requires the development of robust hardware, noise-friendly algorithms, and error-correcting schemes.
-My research interest is in developing novel quantum algorithms/protocols that can overcome the challenges of such noisy quantum devices.
-The interplay of physics and engineering in controlling quantum systems and building practical applications in quantum sensing and computing drives me as a scientist.
+Greetings!
+My name is Anantha (Ananth).
+I am a Physicist (in training), who loves quantum physics and computers.
+I am currently a final year master's student at [Indian Institute of Science Education and Research (IISER) Pune](https://www.iiserpune.ac.in/), and I will be joining the <a href="https://umdphysics.umd.edu" target="_blank">Physics department</a> at the University of Maryland (College Park) in Fall 2023.

 You can find my research summary <a href="https://raw.githubusercontent.com/Anantha-Rao12/Anantha-Rao12.github.io/master/files/AnanthaRao-WorkSummary.pdf" target="_blank">here</a> and my curriculum vitae (updated Feb 2023) <a href="https://raw.githubusercontent.com/Anantha-Rao12/Anantha-Rao12.github.io/master/files/AnanthaRao_CV.pdf" target="_blank">here</a>.

-## For Non-academics
-  Hi, I am a Physicist (in training) who studies tiny things at very low temperatures.
-I am an incoming graduate student at the <a href="https://umdphysics.umd.edu" target="_blank">Physics department at the University of Maryland (UMD)</a> from 2023.
-That means, I will be working towards a doctorate degree in physics at UMD.
-I enjoy participating in quantum hackathons, seminars and solving problems by pen or code.
-Besides research, I like exploring quaint corners in cities like Pune or Bangalore, where I can take photos, try street food and learn about history.
-I also enjoy reading non-fiction books and hiking the western ghats.
-You can find more on the above alluded topics in this digital space.
+This website is a place where I share my interests, and insights on various topics.
 Welcome!

-## Interests and Research
+## Research interests
-- Broad research interests: Quantum information, Quantum algorithms, Condensed matter physics, Machine learning.
+- Broad research interests: Quantum information, Quantum algorithms, Condensed matter physics, Machine learning and deep learning.
-- Currently, I am working with IBM Research on designing new variational quantum algorithms to probe for computational advantages in [generative machine learning](https://en.wikipedia.org/wiki/Generative_model).
+- During my master's thesis, I worked with IBM Research on developing new variational quantum algorithms for [generative machine learning](https://en.wikipedia.org/wiki/Generative_model).
-- At IISER Pune, I continue to work with <a href="http://www.iiserpune.ac.in/~santh/" target="_blank">Prof MS Santhanam</a>.
-We've previously looked at problems from many-body localization and information scrambling in quantum chaotic systems.
-Now, I'm developing novel quantum search algorithms using the quantum kicked rotor as a model.
+- At IISER Pune, I work with <a href="http://www.iiserpune.ac.in/~santh/" target="_blank">Prof MS Santhanam</a> on various problems related to quantum chaos, many-body localization, and quantum search algorithms.
-- In 2021, I was the cofounding member and lead the software team of the first student-led startup <a href="https://curembiotech.com/" target="_blank">Curem Biotech</a>, at IISER Pune.
+- In 2021, I co-founded and led the software team of <a href=“https://curembiotech.com/” target=“_blank”>Curem Biotech</a>, the first student-led startup at IISER Pune.
 - I am an avid supporter of FOSS (Free and Open source software) and have also contributed to various open source organizations (Julia, iGEM and ML4SCI)

-I play the guitar, read non-fiction books and write blog posts about science.
-I've lately been gardening but haven't been very good at that.
-I believe in "Learning everyday and contributing to the society".
-Thank you for staying by.
-Goodspeed.
+## Other interests
+- Hackathons (quantum/classical), seminars on trends in academia+industry and problem-solving sessions are some of the events that interest me.
+- Exploring new places, photographing sights, trying street food and learning about history are some of the hobbies that I pursue.
+- Reading books (mostly non-fiction) and writing blog posts about science are some of the ways that I learn and communicate.
+- Playing the guitar and hiking the western ghats are some of the activities that I enjoy.
+- Gardening is something that I’ve recently started but I’m not very good at it yet.

+## Pet projects
+- <a href="https://github.com/Anantha-Rao12/QVAE" target="_blank">QeVAE</a> : A quantum-enhanced variational autoencoder
+- <a href="https://github.com/Anantha-Rao12/QCompiler" target="_blank">QCompiler</a> : A quantum compiler that executes quantum circuits and gates
+- <a href="https://github.com/Anantha-Rao12/QuantChaos" target="_blank">QuantChaos</a> : A introductory set of tutorials and code on the quantum kicked rotor
+- <a href="https://github.com/Anantha-Rao12/DeleMa-detect" target="_blank">DelemaDetect</a> : Deep learning for Malaria detection
+- <a href="https://github.com/Anantha-Rao12/Peptides-against-Cerebral-Malaria" target="_blank">PacMal</a> : Peptides against Cerebral malaria. (insilico modeling of peptide drugs)